nv-tlabs/vid2player3d/README.md

 Download checkpoints of motion VAE and trained polices into `vid2player3d/results` (currently unavailable).

 Download SMPL by first registering [here](https://smpl.is.tue.mpg.de/login.php) and then download the [models](https://download.is.tue.mpg.de/download.php?domain=smpl&sfile=SMPL_python_v.1.0.0.zip) (male and female models) into `smpl_visualizer/data/smpl` and rename the files as `SMPL_MALE.pkl` and `SMPL_FEMALE.pkl`.

+For training the low-level policy, also copy the smpl model files into `data/smpl`.

 # Testing with trained models
 ### Single player